 Those boxes which have been field-checked by Climber.Org contributors are indicated by waypoints starting with "BB".
 Unverified boxes have waypoints starting with "XX", and the GPS coordinates associated with them range from a good guess to throwing a dart at a map - I read the ranger's description of where they are, and extracted a coordinate from the map.
 If you are going to a place with an unverified box, please take notes and update this file!

-Waypoint data is shown in the simple Waypoint+ format (comma-separated value files).
-You can copy and paste those lines into a local text file, then read it into Waypoint+ or import it into Topo! ... or click on the link near the top of each page to download a GPX file that is more suitable for newer GPS units and software.
-Note that both NAD27 and NAD83 data are provided, and both latitude/longitude and UTM coordinates are available, but the GPX file is only NAD83 decimal degrees.
+Waypoint data is available!
+Click on the link near the top of each page to download a GPX file that is suitable for most GPS units and software.
+Note that both latitude/longitude (NAD83) and UTM (NAD27) coordinates are provided on the individual bear box pages, and both available, but the GPX file is by definition WGS84 (almost identical to NAD83) decimal degrees.
 If you don't understand these acronyms, please click here for a UTM and LAT/LON coordinate explanation.